Ford Mustang variants: Mustang SVO

 Introduced for the 1984 model year, the SVO was intended to be the model that would both reestablish the Mustang as a modern sports coupe and provide a competitor to European and Japanese compact sports coupes of the day.
 The project became the first for Ford's then-new SVO division, who endowed the car with several suspension and drive train modifications.
 Power came from an updated and heavily modified version of Ford's 2.3 L OHC inline four-cylinder engine, featuring a new computer-controlled fuel injection system, and an intercooled turbocharger.
-Power output for early units was 175 hp (130 kW), very good for the day, giving the vehicle a stout 0–60 mph (97 km/h) time with the aid of a factory installed Hurst shifter.
+Power output for early units was 175 hp (130 kW), very good for the day, giving the vehicle a stout 0–60 mph (97 km/h) time of 7.5 seconds (Car and Driver, October 1983) with the aid of a factory installed Hurst shifter.
 Updates to late-production cars boosted power ratings to 205 hp and torque to 245 lbft in mid-year 1985 and was revised to 200 in 1986.